-It is with a heavy heart that we have decided to temporarily close the operation of tours beginning March 19th, 2020, until further notice (at least the next two weeks).
+It is with a heavy heart that we have decided to temporarily close the operation of tours beginning March 19th, 2020, and will reopen July 3th, 2020.

 This is in keeping with the declaration by Louisiana Gov. John Bel Edwards regarding containment of Covid19 – the Corona Virus.
 It is determined to be in the best interest of our guests and our employees.